 - a.
 Open a DOS Window from the Windows Explorer. - b.
 At the DOS prompt, switch to the drive with the backup copy of SPM diskette (usually the A drive). - c.
-At the DOS prompt, type one of the commands shown below and press $\boxed{\rm Enter} \to \!\!\!\!\! \!\!\!\!\! -$ - instal95 or instal95 english - instal95 french - instal95 spanish
+At the DOS prompt, type one of the commands shown below and press $\boxed{\text{Enter}\!\!\!\!-\!\!\!\!\!\!-}$ - instal95 or instal95 english - instal95 french - instal95 spanish in lowercase letters as shown.
+The command instal 95 may be in uppercase or lowercase letters.

 Because English is the factory-set language, instal95 and instal95 english have the same result.
-If you do use the language argument (english, french or spanish), you must type it in lowercase letters as shown.
-The command instal95 may be in uppercase or lowercase letters.
+If you do use the language argument (english, french or spanish), you must type it